 Your registration payment helps cover the costs of the food and venue rental for networking events, as well as the production and operational costs associated with organizing the Summit.

-- All full- or part-time students at an educational institution—including those at the undergraduate, graduate, and postgraduate levels—whether attending in person or remotely, as well as Fulbright Program participants, qualify for the discount.
+*All full- or part-time students at an educational institution — including those at the undergraduate, graduate, and postgraduate levels — whether attending in person or remotely, as well as Fulbright Program participants, qualify for the discount.
 However, professional classes and courses taken for career development or job hunting do not qualify for student discounts.

 Each Summit has a deadline by which the organizing team can issue a full refund.
 Please visit the current Summit registration page for details.

-Full refunds will be available for cancellations made until March 13, 2025.
+For Ukraine Action Summit, Fall 2025: Full refunds will be available for cancellations made until September 30, 2025.

 We kindly request that you do not register and not show up, as it potentially creates problems with scheduling meetings with congressional offices.
 Most offices require a constituent’s presence at a meeting, as well as a list of attendees for the meeting to be submitted in advance.
 The scheduling process is based on who has registered for the Summit.
 If you have registered and are not able to attend, please notify your delegation leader as soon as possible.
 If you are not sure who your delegation leader is, contact us at summit@americancoalitionforukraine.org.